-Product guides are available on the media in PDF format.
-Make sure that you are using the current version of the documentation.
+Make sure that you have the current version of the documentation.
+Each document displays the date of the last update on page 2.
 The document version appears on page 2 of each guide.
-The latest product documentation is available on the Symantec Web site.
+The latest documentation is available on the Veritas website: